Alcohol and Other Drug Abuse Recovery & Education Resources

 Building 7 (8 a.m. – 4 p.m.; evening appointments available and must be made in advance)

 Student Affairs conducts Alcohol and Other Drugs programming for all new, incoming students.
-During a student's first semester at the college, they are invited to participate in our GetInclusive prevention training courses on Alcohol and Other Drugs and Hazing and Intimidation.
-Each training session is 20 minutes in length.
-Learning Objectives for each training session are as follows:
+During a student's first semester at the college, they are invited to participate in our Vector Solutions prevention training courses on Alcohol & Other Drugs, Hazing Awareness & Prevention, and Sexual Assault Prevention for Community College.
+Training sessions are between 30-65 minutes in length.
+Learning objectives for Alcohol & Other Drugs and Hazing Awareness & Prevention are as follows:

 Alcohol & Other Drugs